pkalivas/radiate/docs/source/engine/expressions.md

 ### 3: Dynamic Rates

-An expression can also drive an alterer's rate, a species threashold, or any other parameter that accepts a `Rate`.
+An expression can also drive an alterer's rate, a species threshold, or any other parameter that accepts a `Rate`.
 The expression is evaluated against the `MetricSet` each generation, and the result is used as the rate for that step.

 === ":fontawesome-brands-python: Python"